open-organization/open-org-educators-guide/README.md

 # The Open Organization Guide for Educators

-This respository contains files related to _The Open Organization Guide for Educators_ (working title), a volume in the community-produced [_Open Organization_ book series](https://opensource.com/open-organization/resources/book-series).
+This respository contains files related to _The Open Organization Guide for Educators_, a volume in the community-produced [_Open Organization_ book series](https://opensource.com/open-organization/resources/book-series).

 ## About the book